Memories Amidst Electronic Ruins

 Public AI LITERACY is low

-This questionnaire aims to explore the public's ability to recognize AI-generated fake news and reveal people's unconsciousness when confronted with such false information, in order to reflect the society's lack of ability to recognize AI-generated fake news.
+This questionnaire aims to explore the public's ability to recognize AI-generated fake news and reveal people's unconsciousness when confronted with such false information, thereby reflecting society's inability to recognize it.

 Overconfidence in Detecting AI-Generated Fake News